 Virginia Virginia Board of Medicine: Injections by Trained Individuals Now Allowed

 Washington Washington State Department of Health Credentialing Requirements: Medical Assistant—Certified or Interim Washington State Department of Health Credentialing Requirements: Medical Assistant—Registered

 West Virginia Delegation of Medication Administration by an Advance Practice Registered Nurse

-AAMA Executive Director and Staff Legal Counsel Donald A. Balasa, JD, MBA, can inform you about the laws in your state governing medical assistants' scope of practice and other issues that you may be considering as you staff your office.
+AAMA Chief Executive Officer and Staff Legal Counsel Donald A. Balasa, JD, MBA, can inform you about the laws in your state governing medical assistants' scope of practice and other issues that you may be considering as you staff your office.

 The mission of the American Association of Medical Assistants is to provide the medical assistant professional with education, certification, credential acknowledgment, networking opportunities, scope-of-practice protection, and advocacy for quality patient-centered health care.